-- 1. You must do a medical before you can start working for ATS.
-True or False? - A. True - B. False - 2.
-Which of the following is good safety advice? - A. Lift any item regardless of how heavy it is - B. Report only the more serious safety hazards to your supervisor - C. Understand and follow site-specific safety requirements - D. Use personal protective equipment only if you want to - 3.
-You must report accident/ incidents: - A. Immediately - B. Within a week - C. Within a month - D. When it is convenient - 4.
-Which of the following statements is true about the use of two or three wheeled vehicles in ATS? - A. They can only be used if you have to deliver something fast - B. They can only be used if you are trained to use them - C. They can never be used on ATS or client business - D. They are safe for use if you wear a helmet
+- 1. You must undergo induction before you can start working for ATS.
+True or False?

+- A. False

+- B. True

+- 2. Which of the following are you NOT required to be vaccinated against in ATS?

+- A. Typhoid Fever

+- B. Cholera

+- C. HIV/AIDS

+- D. Hepatitis A

+- 3. You must report accident/ incidents:

+- A. Only when they are serious

+- B. Immediately

+- C. Within a month

+- D. When it is convenient

+- 4. Which of the following statements is true about the use of two or three wheeled vehicles in ATS?

+- A. They can only be used if you have to deliver something fast

+- B. They can only be used if you are trained to use them

+- C. They can never be used on ATS or client business

+- D. They are safe for use if you wear a helmet

-- 5. Which of the following is a hydrocarbon used by ATS for cooking? - A. Petrol - B. Liquid Petroleum Gas (LPG) - C. Grease - D. Tar - 6.
-Employees should attend an HSE induction: - A. When they feel like it - B. After they pass an HSE course - C. Before commencing their employment with ATS - D. During their break - 7.
-Before undergoing all high risk work you should: - A. Call your next of kin immediately - B. Conduct hazard analysis and risk assessments - C. Let all the people know who you are - D. Write an essay - 8.
-When driving a vehicle on the job, you should: - A. Wear a seat belt if it is convenient - B. Read, eat, or smoke while driving - C. Allow passengers to use seat belts only if they want to - D. Pull over to use the cellphone to make non-emergency safety-related calls - 9.
-Which of the following safety rules does not apply to employees working with or around lifting equipment? - A. Never walk under a suspended load - B. Always protect yourself while working at height - C. Report any possible hazards immediately - D. Always look for buried powerlines and plumbing - 10.
-If you are taking medication that contains a controlled substance, you should: - A. Report this immediately to your supervisor - B. Use the medication as long as it does not impair your job performance - C. Use the medication without a medical certificate - D. Report this to your supervisor only if it impairs your job performance
+- 5. Which of the following is a hydrocarbon used by ATS for cooking? - A. Petrol - B. Liquid Petroleum Gas (LPG) - C. Diesel - D. Tar - 6.
+Which of the following employees should undergo periodic medical examinations in ATS? - A. Only employees who work in the kitchen - B. Only employees who work with dangerous tools - C. Senior employees in management roles only - D. All employees - 7.
+Before undergoing all high risk work you should: - A. Call your next of kin immediately - B. Write an essay - C. Conduct hazard analysis and risk assessments - D. Let all the people know who you are - 8.
+When driving a vehicle on the job, you should: - A. Wear a seat belt only if it is convenient - B. Read, eat, or smoke while driving - C. Only use blue-tooth devices to answer the phone - D. First check to make sure all passengers are wearing seatbelts - 9.
+Which of the following safety rules does NOT apply to employees working with or around lifting equipment? - A. Never walk under a suspended load - B. Always protect yourself while working at height - C. Report any possible hazards immediately - D. Always look for buried powerlines and plumbing - 10.
+If you are taking medication that contains a controlled substance, you should: - A. Report this to your supervisor only if it impairs your job performance - B. Use the medication as long as it does not impair your job performance - C. Report this immediately to your supervisor - D. Use the medication without a medical certificate